javier-games/app-bypass-api/README.md

 ## Support

-For any questions or issues regarding the App usage please visit our [support](SUPPORT.md) page, also feel free to open a [new issue](https://github.com/javier-games/bypass-api/issues/new) on this repository for app usage and the Xcode project issues.
+For any questions or issues regarding the App usage please visit our [support](SUPPORT.md) page.

-## Donations

-Bypass API is a free project, and it's because of your support that we can stay up and running.
-If you find this project useful, please consider [making a donation](https://www.paypal.com/donate/?hosted_button_id=QY4PCGA8FMCC4).
-Your contribution will help us pay for the Apple Developer license, maintain the project, and continue to develop new features.
-We appreciate your generosity!